sidesbutgithub/tftStats/README.md

 ```
 Responds with the Average Placement(AVP) of units matching the provided parameters
 **Parameters:**
-- unitName: the internal name of that unit, e.g. `"TFT15_Gwen"`
+- unitName: the internal name of that unit, e.g. `TFT15_Gwen`
 - starLevel: the star level of that unit (if unitName is not provided, starLevel has no effect)
-- items: an array of internal item names e.g. `"TFT_Item_BlueBuff"`, since the api is written in FastAPI, to include multiple items, repeat the items param with another item, e.g. `items="TFT_Item_BlueBuff"&items="TFT_Item_RedBuff"` (using param items without unitName or starLevel is allowed)
+- items: an array of internal item names e.g. `TFT_Item_BlueBuff`, since the api is written in FastAPI, to include multiple items, repeat the items param with another item, e.g. `items=TFT_Item_BlueBuff&items=TFT_Item_RedBuff` (using param items without unitName or starLevel is allowed)
 ```
 /items
 ```